kuno1/theme-customizer/README.md

 If not set, default is `get_template_directory() . '/src`, which seem to be a common location in theme development.

+## Predefined Classes

+Some customizers are predefined for convenience.
+See `src/Kunoichi\ThemeCustomizer\Pattern`.

+### 1. Meta and SEO

+`Kunoichi\ThemeCutomizer\Pattern\Seo` adds HTML meta information like meta-description, OGP, etc.

+This customizer is userful to provide basic SEO features.
+For more advanced features, you should recommmend some plugins.

+- Google Analytics or Google Tag Manager scirpt.
+- Default and Site top OGP image.
+- Top page description.
+- Option to stop all feature(in plugins' favor).

 ## License

 GPL 3.0 or later.